DenisaGabrielaMusteata/Machine-Learning-models-for-the-diagnosis-of-Parkinson-s-Disease-based-on-audio-signals/README.md

-# Parkinson's Disease Diagnosis Using Audio Signals
+# Parkinson's Disease Diagnosis Using Audio Signals (Bachelor Degree Project)

 This project explores machine learning techniques for diagnosing **Parkinson’s disease** based on **audio signal analysis**, with a focus on speech impairments in prosody, articulation, and phonation.
 Two main approaches are developed and compared: